wwxb2012/digital_staining_knowledge_distillation/README.md

 # Inference

-Pretrained models are placed in ./Model/trained .
+Pretrained models are placed in the ./Model/trained directory.

 For inference on DSD_P dataset, you can execute